carpentries-incubator/data-science-ai-senior-researchers/_episodes/03-AI-for-Automation.md

 The ability to search and look up molecular biology databases is an example of automation.

 > Entrez is an online search system provided by NCBI.
 It provides access to nearly all known molecular biology databases with an integrated global query supporting Boolean operators and field search.
-It returns results from all the databases with information like the number of hits from each databases, records with links to the originating database, etc.
+It returns results from all the databases with information like the number of hits from each database, records with links to the originating database, etc.
 >
 > Some of the popular databases which can be accessed through Entrez are listed below −
 >